ortutayzoltan/enhanced-3gpp-pmparser/README.md

 python -m unittest discover tests
 ```

-## License

-MIT License - see LICENSE file for details

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Support

-If you encounter any problems or have questions, please:
+If you encounter any problems or have questions, feel free to contact me on https://www.linkedin.com/in/zoltanortutay/

-1. Check the documentation
-2. Look for existing issues
-3. Create a new issue if needed

 ## Acknowledgments